TrickyFatCat/TrickyKeyringSystem/README.md

 1. `OnKeyAdded` - called when the key was successfully added to the keyring;
 2. `OnKeyRemoved` - called when the key was successfully removed from the keyring;
 3. `OnKeyUsed` - called when the key was successfully used;

+### KeyringLibrary

+A function library with useful functions to work with KeyringComponent.

+#### Functions

+1. `GetKeyringComponent` - returns KeyringComponent if the given actor has one;
+2. `ActorHasKey` - checks if the given actor has key;
+3. `AddKey` - adds key to KeyringComponent of the given actor;
+4. `RemoveKey` - removes key from KeyringComponent of the given actor;
+5. `UseKey` - force the given actor to use the given key class;
+6. `GetKeyObject` - returns a key object from KeyringComponent of the given actor;
+7. `GetKeyData` - returns key data from KeyringComponent of the given actor;
+8. `IsKeyDestroyable` - checks if the given key class is destroyable;
+9. `RemoveAllKeys` - removes all keys form KeyringComponent of the given actor;

 ## Quick setup